geowiki-net/leaflet-geowiki/README.md

 * info: pass an object with { dom: domNode }.
 The map info will be rendered into this domNode.

 Static Methods:
-* addExtension({ ... }): Add an extension to LeafletGeowiki.
+* addModule({ ... }): Add a module to LeafletGeowiki.
 The following options can be passed:
   * layerInit(layer, callback): a function which will be called when a LeafletGeowiki layer is initialized (you could hook to events in this function).
 * setOption(option, value): set the specified option to the specified value.
 The 'updateOptions' event (with: key) will be emitted.